 - If you have more than one slide per minute of presentation, you have too many slides.

 - Color and graphics can enhance and clarify your presentation but can also be distracting if not carefully chosen.
-In general, text shown on a dark background should be very light and text shown on a light background should be very dark.
+In general, the text shown on a dark background should be very light and the text shown on a light background should be very dark.
 Some color combinations that work fine on a computer monitor do not project well.